“The best time to plant a tree was 20 years ago. The second-best time is now.”

 ~ Chinese Proverb

 So how does this quote relate to accounting practice sales?
 Well, we’ll try to provide you with some clarity on just that.
 The truth is the absolute best succession plan is to build a better CPA practice.
 If you want to get a great price and clean terms at the closing table, then making your practice as marketable as possible is the key.
-The good news is that top-notch CPA firms sell for cash at closing at multiples of greater than 1x with no contingencies based on client retention.
+The good news is that top-notch CPA firms sell for cash at closing at multiples of greater than one times gross with no contingencies based on client retention.

 Hopefully you are reading this a few years ahead of the actual time that you intend to sell your CPA firm.
 For those of you finding this column who are immediately ready to go to market, this column will also help you get incredibly strategic on how to go about it.

 First, it’s crucial to put yourself in the shoes of a potential buyer and look at your accounting practice from that vantage point.
 By looking at your firm critically from afar, you will get insights about the strengths and weaknesses of your practice.

 There are two primary reasons that anyone buys an accounting practice and a few important secondary reasons which ultimately impact the first two.

 Hopefully after reading this, you will never look at your accounting firm in quite the same way again.
 On second thought, this is going to sound so simple and so obvious that it shouldn’t even need to be spelled out, but here it goes…